Non-Hermitian exceptional Landau quantization in electric circuits

-\textit{Outlook} -- Using specially designed ac electric circuits we develop a theory and present detection schemes for a unique nH low-energy real spectrum without skin effect, which arise from the relativistic exceptional degeneracies under magnetic field and exhibit nH symmetry protected edge state and quasiparticle living in the complex domain.
-These results enrich a novel platform for synthetic quantum systems and lay the groundwork for future investigations of the interplay between non-Hermiticity and magnetic field, which is relevant to the study of real quantum systems with exceptional degeneracies \cite{Dembowski2001,Dembowski2004,Gao2015,Zhen2015,Cerjan2019}.
-There are various intriguing questions to be explored ahead, including imaginary-valued vector potential or magnetic field, further generalization of quasiparticle living in the complex domain\mycomment{ using other mathematical functions}, nH quantum valley Hall effect in the EP circuit with pMF, and a possible nH Hofstadter butterfly readily realized by introducing resistors to the circuit of nodes with internal eigenmodes in a similar manner to the present study \cite{Albert2015,Zhao2018,SM}.
+\textit{Outlook} -- Using specially designed ac electric circuits we develop a theory and present detection schemes for a unique nH low-energy real spectrum without skin effect, which arise from the relativistic exceptional degeneracies under magnetic field and exhibit nH symmetry protected edge state and quasiparticle moving in the complex domain.
+These results enrich a novel platform for synthetic quantum systems and lay the groundwork for future investigations of the interplay between non-Hermiticity and magnetic field, which is relevant to the emerging real quantum systems with exceptional degeneracies \cite{Dembowski2001,Dembowski2004,Gao2015,Zhen2015,Cerjan2019}.
+Various intriguing questions are to be explored ahead, including imaginary-valued vector potential or magnetic field, further generalization of quasiparticle living in the complex plane\mycomment{ using other mathematical functions}, nH quantum valley Hall effect in the EP circuit with pMF, and a possible nH Hofstadter butterfly readily realized by introducing resistors to the circuit of nodes with internal eigenmodes in a similar manner to the present study \cite{Albert2015,Zhao2018,SM}.

 \oldaddcontentsline [3]{}

 \mycomment{\Yinyang}

 \oldaddcontentsline